garbados/ajve-civ/readme.md

 #### Conquer

-Another society's yield drops by (Conquer), and your yield increases by (Conquer).
+Another society's (whichever your people like least) yield drops by (Conquer), and your yield increases by (Conquer).
 Reduces your society's population by 1.
 Reduces that society's disposition towards you by 5, and global disposition towards you by 1.

 #### Exchange

-Your society's yield increases by your (Exchange) and another society's yield increases by their (Exchange).
+Your society's yield increases by your (Exchange) and another society's (whichever your people like most) yield increases by their (Exchange).
 Increases that society's disposition towards you by 1.

 #### Discover